DanielTockan/Rainforest-Store/README.md

 ## Obstacles Faced and Lessons

 - We exhausted our API call limit twice, meaning a new email address had to be set up to continue with work (for free).
 This was due largely to us seeding too many products from the API during development.
 In future we will seed the bare minimum to limit our calls and add the full prodcut list at the end.
 - We were unable to have as many prodcuts as desired on the site due to the detrimental effect it has on the speed and performance of the server.
-In the furture, I will design with pagination in mind to avoid fetching all prodcuts/data at once.
+In the furture, we will design with pagination in mind to avoid fetching all prodcuts/data at once.
 - Too little time left towards the end of the project to work on and build a more visually impressive front-end.
 In future, wireframing will be conducted at an earlier stage (ours was done after the back-end build)
 - Poor internet connectivity made communication difficult at critical moments during the proejct.
-I qucikly learned to adapt and communicate technical/debugging issues via written communication effectively in slack - when Zoom was not available
+I quickly learned to adapt and communicate technical/debugging issues via written communication effectively in slack - when Zoom was not available

 <br>